In our last post, we reproduced the

 Notice that the integration is not fully automatic, and it should not be, since these tools could (and usually do) raise false alarms, so they are reviewed by human security experts.

-Internally, the process of scanning for third party software is the same for both proprietary and FOSS software, and it is a simple matter of querying the vulnerabilities databases as described above.
+Internally, the process of scanning for third-party software is the same for both proprietary software and FOSS, and it is a simple matter of querying the vulnerability databases as described above.

 Speaking of integration, you may wonder: What if my app is deployed inside a container?
-"30% of official images in Docker Hub contain high priority security vulnerabilities," according to Pentestit.
-Fortunately, there are tools which go into your container and perform SCA inside of it (and more), like Anchore and Dockerscan.
+"Over 30% of official images in Docker Hub contain high priority security vulnerabilities," according to PenTestIt.
+Fortunately, there are tools that go into your container and perform SCA inside of it (and more), like Anchore and Dockerscan.

 The ugly

-I know you did search for "Software Composition Analysis" when I suggested you not to.
+I know you did search for "software composition analysis" when I suggested you didn't.
 I just know you did.
 If you didn’t, good for you!
 Here’s what you’re missing out on:

 All of these industry-leading, award-winning, breakthrough-makers, oracles of the tech future want to sell you one thing: static code analysis plus the tools we discussed above.

-While static analysis is a valid tool, it’s just a tool.
-It can scan code and detect vulnerabilities and unhealthy practices, but also encourages late detection and produces a lot of false positives.
+While static analysis is a technique, it’s just a technique.
+It scans code and detects vulnerabilities and unhealthy practices but also encourages late detection and produces a lot of false positives.

 You could try hiring such a service, and maybe even try to complement it with dynamic analysis tools like fuzzing and debuggers, but those have their own issues.

-But these are no replacement for good old-fashioned human code review.
+It’s worth noting that these are no replacement for good old-fashioned human code reviews.
 At least at the moment.
-According to [3],
+According to Contrast Security,

 In the future, we might see things like distributed on-demand security testing and machine learning algorithms[2] using support vector machines to try to predict which commits are likely to open vulnerabilities, but in the meantime, stick to the tried-and-true.